WELCOME

 flowing cantabile soprano melodic line.
 The second movement, an

 accompanied in the right hand.
-The Poco lento that follows contrasts
+The following Poco lento

 brief phrases sounded first in the bass register, then echoed in the soprano